NajiAntoun/DataCleansing/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 # Input
-Human Activity Recognition Using Smartphones Data Set
+Human Activity Recognition Using Smartphones Data Set.
+This Data Set is built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

 # Output
 tidy data file called **tidyData.txt** created in R working directory